Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up the most home runs in baseball (199 total, 1.5 per game).
+- Nationals pitchers combine to give up 202 total home runs at a clip of 1.5 per game (most in baseball).

-- His last time out came on Sunday against the Philadelphia Phillies, when the right-hander threw six scoreless innings while giving up two hits.
+- The righty last pitched on Friday against the Miami Marlins, when he went six scoreless innings while giving up two hits.

-- The 31-year-old has put up an ERA of 4.95, with 6.8 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .284 against him.
+- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.